 Wood burning is regulated when pollution levels rise because the process of burning wood can produce fine particulate matter that can be harmful

 to your lungs.
 It can also produce carbon monoxide and other toxins that can harm your health.

-forecasters issue a high pollution advisory [HPA].
+forecasters issue a high pollution advisory or HPA.
 Once that happens, the Air Quality Department Director may issue a No Burn Day restriction prohibiting the use of all

 Fines range from $50 up to $250 depending on the number of wood burning violations an individual receives per year.

-If you need an exemption for your fireplace or woodstove, call:
+If you need an exemption for your fireplace or woodstove, call (602)506-6010

-or fuel for cooking in the residence it is exempt from this ordinance.
+or fuel for cooking in the residence, it is exempt from this ordinance.
 No other oil, natural gas, electricity, or propane furnace or heating systems can be installed in the residence.

 economic or health issue.
-An applicant would need to qualify for financial assistance under the Food Stamps, Medicaid, or low income energy assistance programs, or have a direct health
+An applicant would need to qualify for financial assistance under the Food Stamps, AHCCCS, or low income energy assistance programs, or have a direct health

 an emergency situation exists.
 Some examples of emergency situations include inoperable residential heating systems (for reasons other than the actions of the resident) or cases where

 heating system installed (other than a woodburning device), but that system is not the sole source of heat in the residence and is unable to heat the residence to a minimum of 70 degrees